 Views to Pretwood Hill from Ditton Street over Shudrick Lane.

 View from High Street looking down towards town centre and ridge line beyond.
 Terrace follows topography and frames the view.

-framing the view and following the topography.
+View of the high street and Pretwood beyond.
+Terraces framing the view and following the topography.